JoseLuis-AL/Cpp-Allegro5-Space-Invaders/README.md

 by: José Luis Aguilera Luzania

 This is a very simple Space Invaders clone, done in 3 days with C++ and Allegro5.
-The game is made as a simple practice.
+The game is made as a simple practice in my free time.

 The game contains a basic main screen, basic gameplay, and a basic GameOver screen, saves the highest recorded score and displays it during gameplay.